Is Eversource Energy (ES) Too Good to Be True? A Comprehensive A

 Breaking Down Eversource Energy's Low Altman Z-Score

-Despite its seemingly attractive valuation, Eversource Energy's low Altman Z-score and other risk factors suggest that it might be a potential value trap.
-Investors need to consider these risk factors and conduct thorough due diligence before making an investment decision.
+Given the analysis, it is clear that despite its seemingly attractive valuation, Eversource Energy (ES, Financial) might be a potential value trap due to its low Altman Z-score.
+This underlines the importance of thorough due diligence in investment decision-making.
 GuruFocus Premium members can find stocks with high Altman Z-Score using the following Screener: Walter Schloss Screen .